unsol/design/metering.md

 ## Special metering: Ethereum environment interface (EEI)

-Calls to the EEI methods do not need to be metered separately, because they will deduct gas on their own.
+Other than the cost of `call_import`, calls to the EEI methods do not need to be metered separately, because they will deduct gas on their own.

 ## Examples